gidavies/WebAppDevOpsLab/README.md

 For this lab you will require:

-- A Visual Studio Team Services account (free)
+- A Visual Studio Team Services (VSTS) account (free)
 - An Azure subscription (your own or a free trial)
 - Visual Studio 2017 installed (optional)

+Use the same account (login/email and password) for both VSTS and Visual Studio.

 >VSTS supports any app and doesn't require the use of Visual Studio, .NET or other Microsoft languages.
 At the bottom of this page there are links to labs that work through implementing DevOps with Node, Java, Eclipse, IntelliJ and Docker.